 Connected to an intelligent routing software, providing it with real-time traffic data, the autonomous vehicle can adjust its route to avoid congestion miles ahead.
 A fleet of timber pods will be coordinated by an intelligent routing system, optimizing delivery time, battery life and energy consumption, making the transport as efficient as possible.

 Robert Falck added: “The driver’s cab is what makes trucks expensive to produce, and having a driver in the cabin is what makes them expensive to operate.
 Remove the cabin and replace the driver with an operator who can monitor and remote-control several vehicles at once and costs can be reduced significantly.
 In addition, operating a vehicle from a distance allows for a much better working environment, as has already been demonstrated in industries like mining.”

 A safe, healthy and green alternative to diesel

-Emitting no greenhouse gases or toxic nitrogen oxides, the Einride timber pod is an environmentally and health friendly alternative to diesel powered trucks.
+Emitting no greenhouse gases or toxic nitrogen oxides, Einride's autonomous vehicle for timber is an environmentally and health friendly alternative to diesel powered trucks.
 Equipped with cameras, lidars and radars, it has 360-degree awareness of its surroundings – no blind spots, no dead angles.

-Einride hopes to introduce the timber pod to public roads by 2020.
+Einride hopes to introduce the autonomous vehicle for timber to public roads by 2020.
 The company has already registered interest from several major global companies.

 Battery capacity: 300 kWh Carrying capacity: 16 ton Distance travelled on one charge: 120 miles Width: 2,552 m Height: 3,563 m Length: 7,338 m